manuparra/digital-transformation-smart-agriculture/it-criteria-digital-transformation/README.md

 - To understand the ICT change in the company and its potential.
 - Understand the term Industry 4.0 and the key elements for its implementation in Agri companies.
 - Structure the possible ICT options applicable to the sector
+- Smart Agri Projects

 <HR>

+Schedule of the session:

+-

 >  "It's not a faith in technology.
 It's faith in people."
 [Steve Jobs- Apple]